semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 > Any organization that designs a system will produce a design whose structure is a copy of the organization’s communication structure. – Melvin E. Conway

-While multirepos allow each team to manage their projects independently, they also put up collaboration barriers.
+While multirepos allow each team to manage their projects independently, they also put up communications barriers.
 In that way, they can act as blinders, making developers focus only on the part they own, forgetting the overall picture.

 A monorepo, on the other hand, works as a central hub, a market square where every developer, engineer, tester, and business analyst meet and talk.
-Monorepos encourage conversations, helping us bring silos down.
+Monorepos encourage conversations while helping us bring silos down.

 ## 1.6 Monorepo culture